How Many Copies of a Will Should Be Signed?

 What Is a Will, and Why Is It So Important to Have One?

 A “Last Will and Testament” or “will” is a legal document expressing your postmortem wishes.
-It serves a number of functions but is most commonly known to govern the transfer of your property to designated beneficiaries after you pass.
+It serves a number of functions.
+However, it’s most commonly known to govern the transfer of your property to designated beneficiaries after you pass.

-Arguably the most important reason to have a will is that, in Florida, it allows you the freedom to choose your beneficiaries.
-Otherwise not having a will means the state chooses them for you.
+Arguably the most important reason to have a will in Florida is that it lets you choose your beneficiaries.
+Not having a will means the state chooses them for you.

 The same is true for guardians of your minor children.

 Of course, if the will can’t be validated, the state will have to step in.

 In Florida, you can make any changes or additions to your will as long as you are of sound mind and they are executed following the letter of the law.
 One of the easiest ways to do this is by creating an addendum known as a codicil.

 According to Florida probate code, “a codicil shall be executed with the same formalities as a will.”
 This means it must include the testator’s (that’s you!) and two witnesses’ signatures.